- Installing WSL is simple: here are three methods that work for Windows 10 and 11.

 By default, WSL is not installed on Windows, but fortunately, it’s really easy to get going.
 I’ve found three ways to install WSL in Windows, all of them working under Windows 10 and Windows 11.
 Feel free to choose the one you prefer.

-First, Install Virtual Machine Platform
+First, Install the Virtual Machine Platform

 One important requirement before you begin is that you need to activate the Virtual Machine Platform module on your computer.
-It’s an optional feature (we have a guide on installing those), but I’ve included this step in the first guide since you’ll install both Virtual Machine Platform and the Subsystem for Linux from the same place.
+It’s an optional feature (we have a guide on installing those), but I’ve included this step in the first guide since you’ll install both the Virtual Machine Platform and the Subsystem for Linux from the same place.

 Don’t forget that the Virtual Machine Platform module is required for WSL, no matter how you’ll install it.